twbs/blog/src/content/posts/2022/using-bootstrap-css-vars.md

 - **Utility variables —** Used as modifiers within other utility classes.

 Regardless of where they are, all of our CSS variables are prefixed with `--bs-`, so you know where they're coming from and how they might be used across codebases that mix Bootstrap's CSS with additional custom styles.
+You'll also notice that we don't put all our component variables at the root level.
+This keeps CSS variables scoped to their intended use cases and prevents polluted variables in the global `:root` scope.

-It's also worth noting there are two upcoming updates will add even more power to our CSS variables.
-First, we'll be adding them to all our forms.
-Second, we'll be adding more nuanced global theme variables and support for color modes like [dark mode](https://github.com/twbs/bootstrap/pull/35857).
+It's also worth mentioning two larger efforts that are still to come around CSS variables:

+1. Adding CSS variables to all our forms
+2. Adding more nuanced global theme variables and support for color modes like [dark mode](https://github.com/twbs/bootstrap/pull/35857).

+These are likely coming in v5.3.0 (our next minor release after v5.2.0 stablizes), so in the mean time, check out the GitHub repo to see how things are shaping up.

 ## Root variables